ps-pat/Moonshine.jl/docs/src/quickstart.md

 ```

 The aim of this page is to present the package's main functionalities and guide
-you to inferring your first ancestral recombination graph.
+you in inferring your first ancestral recombination graph.
 Moonshine allows you
 to do things like implement your own exotic model of ancestry and even crazy
-stuff like treating ARGs as linear operators; tutorial on those more advanced
+stuff like analyzing ARGs as linear operators; tutorials on those more advanced
 topics will follow soon.

-As of writing these lines, Julia's domination in the field of molecular biology
+As of writing these lines, Julia's dominance in the field of molecular biology
-hasn't been achieved (yet).
+has not yet been achieved.
 We understand that many users might have little to
 no experience with it.
 This guide is written with that in mind.
 The aim is for
 an average Python user to have a satisfactory graph inference experience after
 what we expect to be a short and somewhat enjoyable read.
 In particular, short